Supplement to Propositional Attitude Reports

-In his 1956, Quine considers and then rejects this simple account of the different readings (1) seems to give rise to.
-He rejects it because it involves quantifying into opaque environments, which Quine thought was incoherent.
+In his 1956, Quine rejects this simple account of the different readings of (1) because it involves quantifying into opaque environments, which Quine thought was incoherent.
 In particular, making sense of one reading of (1) in terms of (3) and (3*) requires making sense of quantifying in, which Quine maintained could not be done without changing the meaning of the quantifier or the attitude verb.

-On the standard semantics for quantification, the interpretation of (3*) requires that we be able to say when an individual satisfies the open sentence ‘Ralph believes that x is a spy’.
-This is because the standard semantics for quantification is objectual: A quantified sentence ∃xΦx is true just in case there is an object that Φx is true of.
-Quine thought that this leads to contradiction when the open sentence contains an opacity-inducing verb like ‘believes’.
+On the standard semantics for quantification, the interpretation of (3*) requires making sense of an individual satisfying the open sentence ‘Ralph believes that x is a spy’.
+This is because the standard semantics for quantification is objectual: A quantified sentence ∃xΦx is true just in case there is an object that satisfies Φx.
+Quine thought that this leads to contradiction when the open sentence contains an opacity-inducing expression like ‘believes’.
 He thought this largely because of considerations involving Frege-style cases.
-Quine's arguments here follow his earlier arguments against quantified modal logic (see, for example, Quine 1980).
+Quine’s arguments follow his earlier arguments against quantified modal logic (see, for example, Quine 1980).

 Quine thought that (3*) is non-sense because he thought it is incoherent to say of some individual – Ortcutt, let’s say – that the open sentence ‘Ralph believes that he is a spy’ is true of him.
 He thought this, in turn, for the following reason.
 Suppose that Ralph knows of Ortcutt under two guises.
 Under one – say, the mayor of the town guise – Ralph thinks of him as the town pillar who would hardly engage in espionage.
 Under the other – say, the guy he saw sneaking around in the shadows at night in a trench coat – he thinks of him as a suspicious character engaged in espionage.
 Let’s associate the first with the term ‘Mayor’ and the second with the term ‘he [pointing at the man in the dark]’.
 (9) below seems true while (10) seems false.